FarronF/limerick-council-meetings/meetings/2021/06/16-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 21st April 2021.md

 Ms. Duke noted that in 2020, the SPOC (Single Point of Contact) process was introduced for vacant

 properties.
-Ms. Duke went on to outline the process - an e-mail system was set up, when a house--- became vacant the SPOC was notified.
+Ms. Duke went on to outline the process - an e-mail system was set up, when a house
+---
+became vacant the SPOC was notified.
 An inspection would then be arranged within the first week of

 vacancy where the house would then be categorised depending on level of works required.